OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 > [!NOTE]
 > To use preview APIs, reference the preview version of the Office JavaScript library on the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.

+For more information about accessing the Office JavaScript library, including how to get IntelliSense if you're using TypeScript, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](referencing-the-javascript-api-for-office-library-from-its-cdn.md).

 #### API object models

 The Office JavaScript APIs include two distinct object models:

 - **Host-specific** APIs (introduced with Office 2016) provide strongly-typed objects that can be used to interact with objects that are native to a specific Office application.
 For example, you can use the Excel JavaScript APIs to access worksheets, ranges, tables, charts, and more.
-Host-specific APIs are currently available for [Excel](../reference/overview/excel-add-ins-reference-overview.md), [Word](../reference/overview/word-add-ins-reference-overview.md), [OneNote](../reference/overview/onenote-add-ins-javascript-reference.md), and [PowerPoint](..//reference/overview/powerpoint-add-ins-reference-overview.md).
+Host-specific APIs are currently available for [Excel](../reference/overview/excel-add-ins-reference-overview.md), [Word](../reference/overview/word-add-ins-reference-overview.md), and [OneNote](../reference/overview/onenote-add-ins-javascript-reference.md).
 This object model uses [promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 - **Common** APIs (introduced with Office 2013) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.
-This object model uses [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function).
-For details about the Common API object model, which includes APIs for interacting with Outlook, see [Office JavaScript API object model](office-javascript-api-object-model.md).
+This object model uses [callbacks](https://developer.mozilla.org/docs/Glossary/Callback_function).
+For details about the Common API object model, which includes APIs for interacting with Outlook and PowerPoint, see [Office JavaScript API object model](office-javascript-api-object-model.md).

 > [!NOTE]
 > Excel Custom functions run within a unique runtime that prioritizes execution of calculations, and therefore uses a slightly different programming model.
 For details, see [Custom functions architecture](../excel/custom-functions-architecture.md).